sciabarra/AgileSites/doc/tutorial/EditContent.md

 "{noValueIndicator: \"Enter Attribute\"}")
 ```

 The third parameter is a json string.
-Parameters are detailed in the Sites Developers Guide, in the example the value is the text that is shown when the field is not initialized.
+Parameters are detailed in the Sites Developers Guide.
+In the example the value is the text that is shown when the field is not initialized.

 ## Editing a text area